 In fact, it worked so well that other guys did the same thing.

 And of course, the biggest of them all:

 Isn’t it slightly incredible?
 At least The Heartbreakers had an identity separate from Tom Petty.
 Plus, they got to wear jeans.
-“The Dave Matthews Band” implies, at least, that individuals exist outside of the leader.
-But grown ass men dressing as other grown ass men, who dress like a girl, and everyone banding together under the grown ass man’s last name?
+“The Dave Matthews Band” implies, at least, that individuals do exist outside of the leader.
+But grown ass men dressing as other grown ass men, who dress like a woman, and everyone banding together under the grown ass man’s last name?

 Of course, to every rule there is an exception.
 The clan of warriors know as Dio did not ‘feature’ Ronnie James so much as go to war behind him, their most intimidating Hero.
 He would have swiftly run through with his sword any of these other so-called men.